weiqingy/caochong/README.md

 --nodes      Specify the number of total nodes
 ```

-**./run.sh rebuild**      If current mode is hadoop, rebuild hadoop; If current mode is spark, rebuild spark

 ## License
 Unlike all other Apache projects which use Apache license, this project uses an advanced and modern license named The Star And Thank Author License (SATA).
 Please see the [LICENSE](LICENSE) file for more information.